 We offer a confidential service to all of our patients, including those under 16.
 This means that (apart from exceptional circumstances) anything you tell us, or advice we give you, will not be discussed with anyone else without your permission.
 The only reason we may have to consider passing on confidential information would be to protect you or someone else from serious harm.
 We would always try to discuss this with you first.

-You can discuss any health problem with any doctor.
-We are also available to discuss:
+You can discuss any health problem with our clincians.

 Contact reception for an appointment.

 Spots, weight, sex, bullying, alcohol, relationships, smoking, drugs, periods, contraception, family, exercise, condoms… and anything else!

 Our clinicians are trained to help you with different types of contraception.

 You do not have to be over 16 to discuss contraception or emergency contraception with a doctor or nurse.